Wales national football team: 2010s

 Chris Coleman was appointed Wales team manager on 19 January 2012.
-For 2014 World Cup qualification, Wales were drawn in Group A with Croatia, Serbia, Belgium, Scotland and Macedonia.
-They lost their first match 2–0, against Belgium.
-Their second match, against Serbia, was even worse, finishing 6–1, Wales's worst defeat since the 7–1 reversal to the Netherlands in 1996.
-In October 2012, Ashley Williams was appointed captain of Wales by Coleman, replacing Aaron Ramsey.
-Wales won at home against Scotland 2–1, lost away to Croatia 2–0 and won away against Scotland 2–1, but a 2–1 loss at home to Croatia ended Wales hopes of qualifying.

-Wales were placed in Group B for qualifying for Euro 2016 alongside Andorra, Belgium, Bosnia and Herzegovina, Cyprus and Israel.
+For 2014 World Cup qualification, Wales were drawn in Group A but finished 5th.
+Wales were placed in Group B for qualifying for Euro 2016.
 In July 2015, following four wins and two draws, Wales topped the group.

 In July 2015, having attained their then highest FIFA ranking of tenth, Wales were placed among the top seeds for the 2018 FIFA World Cup qualification draw.
-Wales were drawn in Group D with Austria, Serbia, the Republic of Ireland, Moldova and Georgia.

 In September 2015, England dropped to tenth in the FIFA rankings, making Wales – in ninth position – the highest-ranked British team for the first time in its history.
 In October 2015, Wales attained their highest ever FIFA ranking of eighth.
 On 10 October 2015, Wales lost 2–0 to Bosnia and Herzegovina.
 However, Wales' qualification for Euro 2016 was confirmed after Cyprus defeated Israel that same evening.